Fishing - Where to Fish For Largemouth Bass in Lakes by Season

 A few simple habits can improve results almost immediately:

-- Adjust depth before changing lakes.
-Bass commonly move vertically before they move far.
+Adjust depth before changing lakes.
+Bass frequently move vertically before they move far.

-These details may seem small, but largemouth bass fishing often comes down to small decisions made repeatedly and well.
+These details may seem minor, but largemouth bass fishing often comes down to small decisions made repeatedly and well.

 What is the best time of year for largemouth bass fishing?